JakeDern/otel-arrow/docs/otap_basics.md

 Because Telemetry data varies wildly between domains, it's impossible to pick a single encoding that will be near optimal for the entire world.
 OTAP provides the flexibility required to find and use the near optimal encoding for _any_ system.
+Once again, more on that later 🙂.

 ### Interprocess Communication (IPC)

-Unlike with gRPC, another advantage of Arrow is that clients and servers do not have to be aware ahead of time of the schema of the data being transmitted.
+Unlike with protobuf, another advantage of the Arrow format is that clients and servers do not have to be aware ahead of time of the schema of the data being transmitted.
 How these schemas are negotiated (and updated) for the lifetime of the connection is defined via the [Apache Arrow IPC Streaming format](https://arrow.apache.org/docs/format/Columnar.html#ipc-streaming-format).

 This format, is modeled as a one way stream of messages from Client to Server.
-The types of messages that Clients can send and the order in which they are allowed to send them so that the Server has the information it needs to process the data are well defined.
+The types of messages that Clients can send and the order in which they are allowed to send them ensure that the Server has the information it needs to process the data.
 There are three kinds of so called [Encapsulated Messages](https://arrow.apache.org/docs/format/Columnar.html#encapsulated-message-format) that can appear in this stream: